-5.4.2 Verified/Accredited Profiles
+5.4.2 Approved Profiles

-If a profile has been submitted to an Project Group or PSC and approved by vote of the Project Group, the Project Group will notify IMS Staff who will ensure that the organization is notified and the profile posted to the IMS GLC Profile Registry.
-An organization that has received Verified Status may choose not to have its profile publicly available on the IMS Public Website, by requesting such.
-However, a list of Accredited Profiles will be available on the IMS Public Website in a Certified Conformance Chart.
+If a profile has been submitted to an Project Group or PSC and approved by an internal vote of the Project Group, then submitted to the TAB and approved, 1EdTech Staff who will ensure that the organization is notified and the profile posted to the 1EdTech website.

-5.4.3 Non-Accredited Profiles
+5.4.3 Non-Approved Profiles

-If a profile has been submitted to an Project Group or PSC, but not approved, the Project Group will notify IMS Staff, including the reasons the profile was declined, and IMS Staff will notify the organization of the Evolution and Certification Committee decision.
-The Project Group may request that the profile be submitted as a Validated Profile in the IMS GLC Profile Registry.
-A Validated Profile indicates that the IMS GLC Process and Tools were used to create the profile.
+If a profile has been submitted to an Project Group or PSC, but not approved, the Project Group will notify 1EdTech Staff, including the reasons the profile was declined, and 1EdTech Staff will notify the organization of the decision.
+Profile creators may request review by internal 1EdTech staff, if 1EdTech staff determine the profile has merit to go forward to vote by the TAB, the profile can be sent to the TAB for vote.